flutter-form-builder-ecosystem/form_builder_validators/README.md

 2. Implement tests
 3. Add to [validators](#validators) with name and description
 4. Add message error translated on all languages (yes, all languages).
 To accomplish this need:
    a.
-Add property to all `intl_*.arb` files, on alphabetic order.
+Add property to all `intl_*.arb` files, in alphabetic order.
    b.
-Translate message on all languages.
+Translate message in all languages.
    c.
 Run `flutter gen-l10n` command
 5. Submit PR

 ### Questions and answers

-You can ask questions or search answers on [Github discussion](https://github.com/flutter-form-builder-ecosystem/form_builder_validators/discussions) or on [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)
+You can ask questions or search for answers on [Github discussion](https://github.com/flutter-form-builder-ecosystem/form_builder_validators/discussions) or on [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)

 ### Donations